timjogorman/RicherEventDescription/guidelines.md

 words like ``let'', ``enable,'' ``allowed'', ``lead to'', etc.

-\ex.
-An *ambush* in the rural Kunar province triggered a day-long *battle* between Coalition forces and Taliban soldiers. \a. *ambush* BEFORE/CAUSES *battle* \b{.} Do not annotate as *ambush* BEFORE/CAUSES *trigger*.
+- An *ambush* in the rural Kunar province triggered a day-long *battle* between Coalition forces and Taliban soldiers. \a. *ambush* BEFORE/CAUSES *battle* \b{.} Do not annotate as *ambush* BEFORE/CAUSES *trigger*.